 - Isabella Ashley Spirit of Giving Award

 Academic Excellence Award

-Participants are required to write two short essays on topics relevant to the youth of Newfoundland and Labrador.
+Participants are required to write an essay on topics relevant to the youth of Newfoundland and Labrador.
 The essay topics are pre-determined by the judges.
 The participant achieving the highest score is presented with the award.

 Volunteer Activity Award